spwhitton/git-remote-gcrypt/README.rst

 Performance
     Using an arbitrary `<giturl>` or an `sftp://` URI requires uploading the entire repository history with each push.
+This means that pushes of your repository become slower over time, as your git history becomes longer, and it can easily get to the point that continued usage of git-remote-gcrypt is impractical.

-If your repository history is large or you are pushing over a slow link, consider using the `rsync://` transport, which performs incremental pushes.
-Note that the latter won't work with a repository hosting service like Gitolite, GitHub or GitLab.
+    Thus, you should use these backends only when you know that your repository will not ever grow very large, not just that it's not large now.
+This means that these backends are inappropriate for most repositories, and likely suitable only for unusual cases, such as small credential stores.
+Even then, use `rsync://` if you can.
+Note, however, that `rsync://` won't work with a repository hosting service like Gitolite, GitHub or GitLab.

 rsync URIs
     The URI format for the rsync backend is ``rsync://user@host/path``,